ctolkien/Slugify/README.md

 Slugify Core
 =======

 ### This is a fork of the original project here: [https://github.com/fcingolani/Slugify](https://github.com/fcingolani/Slugify).
-This has been updated for .Net Core Support
+This has been updated for .Net Standard 1.3 support

 | Platform | Status|
 |---------|-------|